xuanzhou1/xuanzhou-academic/content/en/publication/aiaaj2023/index.md

   focal_point: Smart
   preview_only: true
   caption: The inspections of the  crack growth history based on the proposed crack inspection strategy
-summary: " In this study, an intelligent crack inspection strategy is proposed based on a digital twin, in which a reduced-order fracture mechanics simulation methodology, a validated fatigue crack growth model, and the historical crack length inspection results are integrated into a dynamic Bayesian network.
-The proposed strategy utilizes two connected probabilistic processes, which conduct the diagnosis/prognosis and calculate the inspection intervals, respectively, to adaptively set the inspection intervals according to the updating of the digital twin model."
+summary: "The proposed strategy utilizes two connected probabilistic processes, which conduct the diagnosis/prognosis and calculate the inspection intervals, respectively, to adaptively set the inspection intervals according to the updating of the digital twin model."
 date: 2023-01-15
 ---